-- Annual forecasts are reported by commodity group as follows: ARVs, Lab (HIV Diagnostics), VMMC, RTKs, condoms, malaria commodities, family planning commodities, and maternal and child health commodities. - 2.
+- 1. Annual forecasts are reported by commodity group as follows: ARVs, Lab (HIV Diagnostics), VMMC, TPT, RTKs, condoms, malaria commodities, family planning commodities, and maternal and child health commodities. - 2.
 The annual forecasts required to be reported are those agreed upon by GHSC-PSM, USAID and countries, based on the supply plan expectation exercise conducted and updated regularly.
 One country may be responsible for multiple annual forecasts, based on commodities procured.
 For IDIQ reporting, the denominator will be equal to the sum of all annual forecasts required across groups. - 3.
-Additional disaggregation elements may be available in GHSC-PSM's in-country data tracking system, which will be reported to the BI&A. The project may report these additional disaggregations in quarterly performance reports when they provide useful analytical insight
+Additional disaggregation elements may be available in GHSC-PSM's in-country data tracking system.
+The project may report these additional disaggregations in quarterly performance reports when they provide useful analytical insight